New Brunswick reports province's first confirmed case of monkeypox virus

 The infected individual remains in isolation, and contact tracers have been called in to determine the source of the infection and notify close contacts.

-She said the general public is not at a similar level of risk but should still be aware of how to reduce their risk.
+"The general public is not at a similar level of risk but should still be aware of how to reduce their personal risk," Russell said in a statement.

-Cases of monkeypox began to appear around the world in non-endemic countries in May.

-Just this week, the number of Canadian cases surpassed 1,000, though there are early signs the virus may now be spreading at a slower rate.
+The number of Canadian monkeypox cases surpassed 1,000 just this week, though there are early signs the virus may now be spreading at a slower rate.

+The Public Health Agency of Canada says the majority of domestic cases are among men who reported intimate sexual contact with other men.
+Having multiple sexual partners may increase one's overall risk, but the agency says the risk of exposure is not exclusive to any group or setting.

+On Friday, Canada's chief public health officer said plans are in the works to sift through Canadian sewage to test for monkeypox.
+Dr. Theresa Tam said the National Microbiology Lab in Winnipeg has developed a method that will use the infrastructure set up to track COVID-19 through wastewater testing.

 This report by The Canadian Press was first published Aug.
 13, 2022.